-Appalachian Trail: Unicoi Gap to Tray Gap is a 13.3 mile moderately trafficked out and back trail located near Hiawassee, GA.
+Appalachian Trail: Unicoi Gap to Tray Gap is a 13.3 mile moderately trafficked out and back trail located near Hiawassee, Georgia.
 The trail is rated as difficult and primarily used for hiking.
 Dogs are also able to use this trail.

 stopped at Indian Grave Gap but was a wonderful hike

 My first venture on the AT, Dicks Gap to Neel Gap 37 miles, 3 days.

 Unicoi Gap to Tray Mountain, beautiful view, clear skies-- could see Downtown Atlanta and Stone Mountain.
 Nice camping spots along the way.
 There were 4 good view spots, two early on, one about 75% there that had a view of Tray Mountain, and then Tray itself.

 My second trek on this section of the AT during the fall season once again left me often just standing in awe, taking in the beauty viewed from the ridgeline.
 The strenuous climb to and from Tray Mtn was made all worthwhile with a view beyond the summit before reaching the nearby shelter marked by the blue blazes.